ShortlistShortlistedRemoved from shortlist 121

 Zoom on the Powerhorse 7500i

-In summary, the Powerhorse 7500i is a quiet portable inverter generator especially useful for:
+In a nutshell, the Powerhorse 7500i is a quiet and powerful portable inverter generator mostly geared towards:

 The following sections will present you in detail its power characteristics, the different outlets it offers, its overall portability, the extra features it benefits from, and any relevant emission compliance details.

 The Powerhorse 7500i houses a 420 cc OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 6,500W along with a peak wattage of 7,500W.
 In addition, the device is parallel capable (parallel kit (opens in a new tab) not included) and thus, can be linked to a similar or compatible unit for added power.

 With a noise rating of 55 dBA (just slightly more noisy than a refrigerator), the inverter generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).

 The 7500i can operate for up to 16 hours with a full tank (fuel consumption around 0.41 GPH), due to its fuel capacity of 6.6 gallons.

 Sensitive electronics can be safely plugged in the AC outlets, as the 7500i produces a clean sine wave, with a <1.5% Total Harmonic Distortion (THD).

 The control panel features the upcoming 7 AC outlets: